-If you’ve seen me on periscope, I think you’ve started to learn that I write exactly how I speak.
+If you’ve seen me on periscope or a webinar I think you’ve started to learn that I write exactly how I speak.
 In fact, most of my blog posts are initially spoken into my phone’s recorder, because I find that to be easier.
 I could go through and try to fix my run on sentences.
 Or my fragments.
 But I don’t, because that’s how I talk and my message isn’t lost because of it.
 A word of advice – if you start to lose your message because of terrible grammar, then maybe stop and rethink why you want to use terrible grammar.
 Also, spelling errors don’t get a pass (she says, as she desperately hopes she didn’t mess up any spelling in this post).

 CREATE CONSISTENT EXPERIENCES